MonetDB/monetdb-r-docker/README.md

 ```bash
 docker run -d -P monetdb-r-docker
 ```
 The `-d` option will send the docker process to the background.
-The `-P` option will "publish" all exposed ports.
+The `-P` option will publish all exposed ports.

 After that, you should be able to access MonetDB on the default port `50000`, with the default username/password: `monetdb/monetdb`.